fortio/fortio/README.md

 ```
 fortio.exe server
 ```
-(at the prompt, allow the windows firewall to let connections in)
+(at the prompt, allow the Windows firewall to let connections in)

 Once `fortio server` is running, you can visit its web UI at [http://localhost:8080/fortio/](http://localhost:8080/fortio/)